ronisky/portfolio/README.md

-# Vuefolio
+# Roni RS

 <p align="center">
 <img align="center" width="800" src="https://i.postimg.cc/nz6T6gfB/vuefolio-netlify-app.webp">
 </p>

-Welcome to the Vuefolio Template project!
-This template is designed to help you create a professional portfolio by simply updating the `i18n` localization files and making minor adjustments.
-Whether you're a designer, developer, or any professional, this template can be adapted to fit your needs and showcase your work in multiple languages.
+This project is designed to help you create a professional portfolio by simply updating the `i18n` localization files and making minor adjustments.
+Whether you're a designer, developer, or any professional, this project can be adapted to fit your needs and showcase your work in multiple languages.

 ## Features